funalab/FunalabJudge/README.md

 `% go run main.go -release`

 # About .env file
-You must put a env file to backend dir.
+You must put a env file to frontend dir.
 An example of env file is below...
 ```
 DB_URL=mongodb://localhost:{port_num}